cerico/elista/README.md

 # Info

+On first run, Elista deploys your application, sets up your database user, creates and migrates your database, and configures nginx so your application is available on your specified URL.

-`./bin/create.sh` creates three files, `./bin/elista.local.sh`, `./bin/elista.sh`, and `./config/nginx/*.conf`.
+`./bin/build-elista.sh` creates two files, `./bin/elista.sh`, and `./config/nginx/*.conf`.
 It also edits our credentials file in production mode, where we can add our production db password

 ### credentials.yml.enc